seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **JULIET**
 Ay, madam, from the reach of these my hands:
-Would none but I might venge my cousin’s death!
+Would none but I might venge my cousin's death!

 **LADY CAPULET**
 We will have vengeance for it, fear thou not:
 Then weep no more.
-I’ll send to one in Mantua,
+I'll send to one in Mantua,
-Where that same banish’d runagate doth live,
+Where that same banish'd runagate doth live,
-Shall give him such an unaccustom’d dram,
+Shall give him such an unaccustom'd dram,
 That he shall soon keep Tybalt company:
 And then, I hope, thou wilt be satisfied.

 **JULIET**
 Indeed, I never shall be satisfied
-With Romeo, till I behold him–dead–
+With Romeo, till I behold him--dead--
-Is my poor heart for a kinsman vex’d.
+Is my poor heart for a kinsman vex'd.
 Madam, if you could find out but a man
 To bear a poison, I would temper it;
 That Romeo should, upon receipt thereof,
 Soon sleep in quiet.
 O, how my heart abhors
 To hear him named, and cannot come to him.
 To wreak the love I bore my cousin
-Upon his body that slaughter’d him!
+Upon his body that slaughter'd him!

 **LADY CAPULET**
-Find thou the means, and I’ll find such a man.
+Find thou the means, and I'll find such a man.
-But now I’ll tell thee joyful tidings, girl.
+But now I'll tell thee joyful tidings, girl.

 **JULIET**
 And joy comes well in such a needy time: